Your Cart

 You’ll need to avoid sexual contact while being treated to prevent spreading the infection to your partner.
 Speaking of which, your partner(s) should also be tested and treated to avoid reinfection.

-Although both UTIs and chlamydia can cause similar symptoms, such as painful urination and abdominal discomfort, they are very different infections in terms of cause, transmission, and treatment.
+UTIs and chlamydia can share symptoms like painful urination and abdominal discomfort, but they differ in important ways — including cause, transmission, discharge, and diagnosis.

 How to test for UTIs and chlamydia